Popcorn-Factory/Arsonist-RoR2/README.md

 - 1.0.1 -> Some bug fixes and balances
     - Slight visual changes
-        - Heat gauge text now vibrates on overheat
+        - Heat gauge text now vibrates on overheat.
+        - Overheat overlay changed dependant on Primary selected.
     - Bug fixes
         - Changed Flinch animation to Additive instead of Override.
         - Changing Priority on moves so Primary is overrided if Secondary is pressed.